sagawatatsuya/ReactionT5/README.md

 # transformer-chemical-reaction-prediciton
 We trained T5 and DeBERTa on SMILES from ZINC and PubChem-10m using the task of masked-language modeling (MLM).
 These models can be used for the prediction of moelcules' properties, reactions, or interactions with proteins by changing the way of finetuning.
-You can download these pretrained models from [here](https://huggingface.co/sagawa).
+You can download these pretrained models [here](https://huggingface.co/sagawa).
 Using these pretrained models, we conducted a chemical reaction prediction, where if models were given a product, they generate reactants which is necessary for the reaction.
 # How to start with
 The data used for pretraining and finetuning are uploaded to google drive, and you can find them at following links. ([ZINC](https://drive.google.com/drive/folders/1lSPCqh31zxTVEhuiPde7W3rZG8kPgp-z), [PubChem-10m](https://drive.google.com/file/d/1ygYs8dy1-vxD1Vx6Ux7ftrXwZctFjpV3/view), [ORD](https://drive.google.com/file/d/1BEk2GWhNU-Azj9hm77Z2wufsPN49wN0m/view))
 By executing the following command, you can download necessary data and preprocess them in one go.